- 3/4 cup coconut sugar or brown sugar

 - Serves: 8-10 servings

-- Sauce: In a small saucepan over medium high heat add all the ingredients except for the arrowroot and water.
+- Sauce: In a small saucepan over medium high heat add all the ingredients except for the arrowroot/orange juice.
 Whisk everything together and bring to a boil.
-In a small bowl, stir together the arrowroot and water until it dissolves.
+In a small bowl, stir together the arrowroot/oj until it dissolves.
 Gradually pour the mixture into the boiling sauce, while continuously whisking for 1 minute.

 - Reduce heat to medium-low and allow to simmer for 3-5 minutes, until the sauce has become thickened.
 Remove from heat and cool before pouring into a jar.
 It should make roughly 1 1/2 cups.